 New passport programs speed travelers through passport control

-As we get into the spring and summer travel seasons, international travel is beginning to come into focus for some travelers.
-With international travel comes the need for passports and the need to navigate customs and border protection when returning to the US.
+International travel comes the need for passports and the need to navigate customs and border protection when returning to the US.
 Here are some passport tips to make reentry painless.

-1. Enroll in Global Entry.
 This is the single best system for anyone who is planning to travel abroad.
 The time saved when arriving from overseas back to the US is amazing.
 Long immigration passport lines can be avoided.
 New flight connections come into play.
 Elite frequent fliers have the opportunity to stand by for earlier outgoing flights.

 The steps needed for Global Entry are easy but may be a bit time-consuming.
 Travelers must apply for Global Entry and pay a $100 fee for a five-year membership.
 After a customs and border protection (CBP) review, they will go through an interview, be fingerprinted, and (hopefully) be enrolled in the system.